fmaguire/mag_sim_paper/manuscript.md

 The remaining binning tools were largely equivalent, producing chimeric bins at approximately the same rates.
 Unlike coverage, purity was potentially affected by the number of close relatives in the metagenome to a given input genome.
 Specifically, the closer the nearest relative the less pure the bin (Fig. [S3](#fig:purityphylo)), however, the proportion of variance explained by the regressions were very low for both analyses.
-There was not a clear relationship between coverage of a bin and purity with frequent observations of low purity but high coverage bins and pure but low coverage bins.
+There was also not a clear relationship between coverage of a bin and purity with frequent observations of low purity but high coverage bins and pure but low coverage bins.

 #### Plasmids